cagnulein/QZCompanionNordictrackTreadmill/README.md

     Once again, swipe up from the bottom of the screen to display the Android navigation bar, select App Overview, and swipe over to iFit.
 Note that in some cases, you may need to reboot your exercise machine once more for the QZ Companion selection to work.

 -   Once rebooted, proceed to login to iFit.
-At this point, QZ Companion is running in the background and is ready to transmit treadmill speed and incline data to QZ.
+At this point, QZ Companion is running in the background and is ready to transmit treadmill speed (or resistance) and incline data to QZ.

-**Now that QZ Companion is installed and running on your treadmill, it’s time to configure QZ to communicate with QZ Companion.**
+**Now that QZ Companion is installed and running on your treadmill or bike, it’s time to configure QZ to communicate with QZ Companion.**

 5. Configure QZ to communicate with QZ Companion.
 On your 2nd QZ device (Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad), open QZ and go to Settings.
-Expand Treadmill Options, Proform/NordicTrack Options, and enter the treadmills IP address under NordicTrack 2950 IP and hit OK.
+Expand Treadmill or Bike Options, Proform/NordicTrack Options, and enter the treadmill or bikes IP address under NordicTrack 2950 IP and hit OK.
 Exit and relaunch QZ to activate the change.
-If done correctly, QZ will display live data tiles to indicate it is communicating directly with QZ Companion on the treadmill.
+If done correctly, QZ will display live data tiles to indicate it is communicating directly with QZ Companion on the treadmill or bike.
 Next in QZ, expand Experimental Features and turn on Enable Virtual Device, Virtual Device Bluetooth, and Wahoo Direct Connect.
 Exit and relaunch QZ again to activate the changes.
-Wahoo direct connect will now transmit the treadmills speed and incline data to Zwift via Bluetooth.
+Wahoo direct connect will now transmit the treadmills speed (or bike resistance) and incline data to Zwift via Bluetooth.

 ![](media/image4.png)
-    Enter your treadmill IP address in QZ
+    Enter your treadmill or bike IP address in QZ

 ![Graphical user interface, text, application Description automatically generated](media/image5.png)